 The first table below illustrates the relationship between (a) the executive compensation actually paid to the PEOs and the average executive compensation paid to the other named executive officers to (b) the TSR of the Company and its Peer Group.
-The second table below illustrates the relationship between (a) the executive compensation actually paid to the PEOs and the average executive compensation paid to the other named executive compensation paid to the PEOs and the average executive compensation paid to the other named executive compensation paid to the PEOs and the average executive compensation paid to the other named executive officers to (b) the net income and the pretax net income of the Company.
+The second table below illustrates the relationship between (a) the executive compensation actually paid to the PEOs and the average executive compensation paid to the other named executive officers to (b) the net income and the pretax net income of the Company.